xibosignage/xibo-manual/source/en/displays_settings.md

 Players aggregate ‘completed records’ only, with collection made at the end of the Widgets duration so if a Widget has a duration of 3 hours, the stat will be recorded once the Widget has expired.
 {/tip}

-## Network
+### Force HTTPS

-From v2.2.0, an option has been included to force a Displays connection to use HTTPS on the **Network** tab.
-Use the checkbox to **Force HTTPS**.
+From v2.2.0, an option has been included to force a Displays connection to use HTTPS.
+This is currently available for the Windows Player only, from Windows version v2 R201.

-**Please note:** We are currently working to bring this feature to all Players but at present is only available for Windows and webOS Players.
+Use the checkbox to **Force HTTPS** on the Network tab for Windows.

+### Operating Hours

 Also included in 2.2.0 is the ability to set **Operating Hours** for Displays by setting pre-defined [Dayparts](scheduling_dayparting.html)

+Use the **Network** tab for Windows, Android and Linux Players, and the **General** tab for webOS and Tizen Players.

 Use the drop down menu to select the day part to apply